 Toward the end of the main text, the researcher should again put down the results of his research clearly and precisely.
-He should, state the implications that flow from the results of the study, for the general reader is interested in the implications for understanding the human behaviour.
+He should, state the implications that flow from the results of

 - a.
 A statement of the inferences drawn from the present study which may be expected to apply in similar circumstances - b.
 The conditions of the present study which may limit the extent of legitimate (lawful / rightful) generalizations of the inferences drawn from the study - c.
 The relevant questions that still remain unanswered or new questions raised by the study along with suggestions for the kind of research that would provide answers for them